GrowClever/GIFEE/README.md

 ### Spanner
 - [CockroachDB](https://github.com/cockroachdb/cockroach) A Scalable, Survivable, Strongly-Consistent SQL Database
 - [TiDB](https://github.com/pingcap/tidb) A distributed HTAP database compatible with MySQL protocol

+## Community

+GIFEE has a slack at [gifee.slack.com](https://gifee.slack.com).
+Invite yourself at [slack.gifee.cloud](http://slack.gifee.cloud)

+Follow on twitter at [@gifeecloud](https://twitter.com/gifeecloud)

+## FAQ

+### What does GIFEE mean?

+GIFEE is an acronym for Google's Infrastructure for Everyone Else.

+It's a term which has become a reference for open source equivalents of Google's technology.

+### What is this repo?

+GitHub/GIFEE is a place to experiment with ideas based on Google's infrastructure and for reference architectures.

+### What will be built?

+GIFEE will be a reference architecture for cloud-native based on Google technology.

+### Will it be hosted?

+GIFEE projects will likely be hosted at [gifee.cloud](http://gifee.cloud)

+### Will it be Open Source?

+Yes all GIFEE projects will be open source

+### Can we contribute?

+Yes.
+Whether it be reference architectures, docs, images, whatever.
+Please join in on the fun.